-The Rubin Observatory has a science community that encompasses thousands of individuals worldwide, with a broad range of experience and expertise in astronomy 2546
+The Rubin Observatory has a science community that encompasses thousands of individuals worldwide, with a broad range of experience and expertise in astronomy in general, and in the analysis of optical imaging data specifically.

 Rubin's model to support this diverse community to access and analyze DP1 emphasizes self-help via documentation and tutorials, and employs an open platform for asynchronous issue reporting that enables crowd-sourced solutions.
 These two aspects of community support are augmented by virtual engagement activities.
 In addition, Rubin supports its Users Committee to advocate on behalf of the science community, and supports the eight LSST Science Collaborations.